ropensci-archive/Rclean/joss/paper.md

 ---------------------

-The software is currently hosted on Github, and we recommend using the `devtools` library (Wickham, Hester, and Chang 2019) to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
+The software is currently hosted on Github, and we recommend using the `devtools` library \[@R-devtools\] to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
 The package is open-source and welcomes contributions.
 Please visit the repository page to report issues, request features or provide other feedback.

 Discussion
 ==========

 We see promise in connecting `Rclean` with other clean code and reproducibility tools.
-One example is the `reprex` package, which provides a simple API for sharing reproducible examples (Bryan et al.
+One example is the `reprex` package, which provides a simple API for sharing reproducible examples \[@R-reprex\].
-2019).
-Another possibility is to help transition scripts to function, package and workflow creation and refactoring via toolboxes like `drake` (Landau 2020). `Rclean` could provide a reliable way to extract parts of a larger script that would be piped to a simplified reproducible example, in the case of `reprex`, or, since it can isolate the code from inputs to one or more outputs, be used to extract all of the components
+Another possibility is to help transition scripts to function, package and workflow creation and refactoring via toolboxes like `drake`
+\[@R-drake\]. `Rclean` could provide a reliable way to extract parts of a larger script that would be piped to a simplified reproducible example, in the case of `reprex`, or, since it can isolate the code from inputs to one or more outputs, be used to extract all of the components